Anti-Growth Assets (List of Stores of Value)

 Commodity currencies can be a good store of value for a few reasons:

-• Inflation hedge: Commodity currencies tend to perform well in times of high inflation as commodity prices typically rise with inflation.
-This makes them a good hedge against inflation, as the value of the currency tends to rise in tandem with the price of the commodity.
+- Inflation hedge – Commodity currencies tend to perform well in times of high inflation as commodity prices typically rise with inflation.
+The currency tends to rise in tandem with the price of the commodity.

-• Diversification: Investing in commodity currencies can provide diversification benefits to an investment portfolio.
-Commodity prices are often driven by different factors than traditional assets like stocks and bonds, which means that commodity currencies can provide currency diversification.
+- Diversification – Commodity prices are often driven by different factors than traditional assets like stocks and bonds, which means commodity currencies can provide currency diversification.

-• Global demand: Commodity currencies are often linked to global demand for the underlying commodity.
+- Global demand – Commodity currencies are linked to global demand for the underlying commodity.
 As such, they can benefit from global economic growth and rising demand for commodities.
-This can help to support the value of the currency over the long term.

 Commodity currencies can also be subject to significant volatility, as commodity prices can be volatile themselves.

-Less growth-sensitive commodities, such as agriculture products, can be a good store of value for several reasons:
+Less growth-sensitive commodities, such as agricultural products, can be a good store of value for several reasons:

-• Limited Supply: Unlike currencies, which can be printed/minted at will, the supply of agricultural commodities is limited by the amount that can be grown or raised in a given period.
-This limited supply can help to protect the value of the commodity over time, particularly if demand increases.
+- Limited supply – Unlike currencies, which can be printed at will, the supply of agricultural commodities is limited by what can be grown or raised in a given period.
+This limited supply helps protect the value of the commodity over time.

-• Diverse Use: Agricultural commodities have a diverse range of uses, from food and clothing to fuel and building materials.
-This means that demand for these commodities can come from a variety of sources, which can help to insulate them from economic downturns.
+- Diverse use – Agricultural commodities have a diverse range of uses, from food and clothing to fuel and building materials.
+Demand can come from a variety of sources, which insulates them from economic downturns.

-• Non-Correlated: Agricultural commodities have historically had low or negative correlations with other assets, such as stocks and bonds.
-This means that adding agricultural commodities to an investment portfolio can help to diversify the portfolio and reduce overall risk.
+- Non-correlated – Agricultural commodities have historically had low or negative correlations with stocks and bonds, helping to diversify a portfolio and reduce overall risk.

-• Inflation Hedge: As inflation rises, the price of goods and services increases, reducing the purchasing power of currency.
-Agricultural commodities can act as an inflation hedge because their prices tend to rise with inflation (or even partially be the cause of the higher inflation rate), which can help to protect the value of the investment.
+- Inflation hedge – Agricultural commodity prices tend to rise with inflation (or even partially cause higher inflation), which can help to protect the value of the investment.

 FAQs – Anti-Growth Assets (Stores of Value)